An Ode to Writing

 How has writing made you stronger?

-I thought living through addiction, bipolar, ptsd, anxiety and depression was hard.
+I thought living through addiction, bipolar, PTSD, anxiety and depression was hard.
 Writing about it was harder.
 I was consciously sitting with all the pain, and chipping away at those - often maladaptive - coping mechanisms and walls to be with myself, underneath it all.
-It broke me enough times to make me realize I wasn't the one breaking.
-Whatever shell was cracking, I didn't identify with it anymore, which completely changed how I live my life.
+It broke me enough times to make me realize I wasn't the one breaking, which completely changed how I live my life.
 Writing is... a spiritual practice.
+I love that creativity - and other numinous-hunting endeavors like dream and psychoanalysis - aren't tests of speed or cunning.
+You can't outsmart or outwit or outwill your own Soul.
+Natural ability will only get you so far and then it’s pure consistency, grit and determination; you have to be engaged in it, and patient.

 If you could go back in time and tell 10-year-old you anything, what would it be?

 "As much as your life appears idyllic, it sucks right now.
-(I think that could help her with the gaslighting).
-You're right, about all you can see and feel.
-You're acutely sensitive, and being mined ceaselessly for the uncommon empathy that is actually a superpower.
-There is more.
+You're right, about a LOT of what you can see and feel.
+You're acutely sensitive and being mined ceaselessly for your uncommon empathy.
+It's a compliment.
 The vast majority of your life will be WONDERFUL, but most of this early story is hard, rocky, complicated and devastating.
-You're in the thick of it.
-It's a compliment.
 The hell you're experiencing is in direct proportion to how powerful you are.
 You will emerge, and you’ll turn all you've ever lived through into gold.
 You're magic, and you're going to help millions of people.
 Look for the mentors.
 Seek out guides.
-There are genuinely wonderful humans who are supporting you.
+There are genuinely wonderful humans who are supporting you (some without you even realizing).
 Keep writing what you think, feel, see and know.
 I'm right here, with you."
 The more I retraced my steps writing Holy F*ck, the more I realised I was always being watched.
-I'll see a young girl today going through it and I'll wrap her in golden light, pray for her and send her compassion.
+I'll see a young girl today going through it and I'll wrap her in golden light, and pray for her.
 It makes me wonder how many people have done - are doing - that for me.
 Angels are everywhere.
-I’d also give her a list of books.

 What are your five favorite books, blogs or things to read?

 I love painful storytelling that reveals profound wisdom.
 Writing is a deeply alchemical process, for me.
-We're purifying, refining and elevating; taking what feels like sh*t and looking at it with Love, to see ourselves and our life through a clearer lens, as they really are.
+We're purifying, refining and elevating; taking what feels like sh*t and looking at it through a clearer lens.

 Nirimi Joy's The Road is Home was one of the first blogs that had a powerful effect on me.
 She wrote about her escapades as a woman, lover, friend, artist and young mum.
 Her words ooze with sentiment.
-I couldn't help but fall for myself, through her.
+I couldn't help but fall for myself, through her writing.
 I noticed aspects of myself awakening, that were interesting and exciting.
-My natural joi de verve was so bound up in cultural chains, I was trying to find a reason to live - a spark of joy and adventure - through one-night stands and drinking.
+My natural joi de verve was so bound up in cultural chains, I was trying to find a reason to live in one-night stands and drinking.
 This was healthier.
-All she was doing was sharing her Soul - something she obviously enjoyed, felt like she had to do and came naturally to her - and I was responding.
+All she was doing was sharing her Soul - something she obviously enjoyed - and I was responding.
 I was exhausted from forcing myself into everything.
 It was so refreshing.
-When you're in the desert, and suddenly a cactus flower starts growing, you're ecstatic.
+When you're in the desert, and suddenly a flower starts growing, you're ecstatic.
 Hopeful.
-Signs of life were appearing.
 I was like this is valuable.
 I can do something that feels good and helps me - and maybe even others - rather than hurts.
 I want to do this.
-That was probably the healthiest desire I'd had in a long time.

 Women Who Run with the Wolves.
 This is one of those books I scripted into my Life Path with God before I was born.
 We knew it would help me navigate this particular period.
 Reading it, I feel seen, a little scared and satisfied.
 I have language for some of even the most obscure and deeply buried aspects of my experience and self.
-Clarissa Pinkola Estes’ work is a powerful reminder you don’t have to sacrifice one iota of your true depth, feeling, talent, curiosity - basically, any of yourself - to live as a healthy woman in this world - which is what so many women have done (for “security”, “protection”, “safety” and “love”) and lost themselves in any and all forms of co-dependence.
+Clarissa Pinkola Estes’ work is a powerful reminder you don’t have to sacrifice one iota of your true depth, feeling, talent and curiosity to live as a healthy woman in this world and create incredible work - which is what so many women have done (for “security”, “protection”, “safety” and “love”) and lost themselves in any and all forms of co-dependence.
 You can be murderously angry, ravenously hungry, ruthlessly aware and acutely sensitive, and still be loved, still thrive.
+It’s a masterpiece, if I’ve ever read one.

 Oscar Wilde, The Picture of Dorian Gray.
-It felt so scandalous, at the time.
-I realised humans had been ratbags way before me.
-In a culture that tries to split (and conquer) women by shoving them so far into polarities, (you can either be this OR this), Wilde's characters - and Wilde himself - were proof debauchery didn't discount my talent.
-He was a successful writer, and from what I can gather, he was a total mess, as a human.
-Someone, something, somewhere, had Grace.
-It created space around shame.
+It felt so scandalous and liberating to realise humans have been ratbags way before me.
+In a culture that tries to split (and conquer) women by shoving us so far into polarities (you can either be this OR this), Wilde's characters - and Wilde himself - are proof debauchery doesn't discount talent.
+Someone, something, somewhere, has Grace.
 That quote… "the only way to get rid of temptation is to yield to it."
 I loved that quote.
-It was my, albeit totally toxic, mantra, but it gave me language for my longing, sense of identity and a taste of living by something.
+It was my, albeit totally toxic, mantra, but it gave me language for my longing, sense of identity and a taste of having something to live by.

 I’m currently reading How to Build a Billion Dollar Business which is stimulating the right, more masculine side of me.
-I’ve felt out of balance lately - all this vision, ideas and work banking up like water at a damn - so exercising my expression muscle and putting work into the world is helping me level out.
+I’ve felt out of balance lately - all these visions and ideas banking up like water at a damn - so putting work into the world is helping me level out.

 My Own Writing.
 Honestly.
 I love reading my own work.
-In a world where women's focus is trained away from us from the second we're born and captured in a matrix of insecurity and self-consciousness, reading my own work brings me back to my Self.
+In a world where women's focus is trained away from us from the second we're born and captured in a matrix of comparison and “otherness” that steals joy and confidence, reading my own work brings me back to my Self.
 It fattens my self-belief and gives me a spiritual and emotional sturdiness I can face the world with.
-I used to be knocked over by a slight breeze - and still sometimes feel scared of being authentic in the world - but reading what I’ve written gives me courage.
-When I’ve been Soul starved, in periods of spiritual famine, my body of work is a eucharist.
+I used to be knocked over by a slight breeze - and still feel like that sometimes - but reading what I’ve written gives me courage.
+When I’ve been Soul starved, my body of work is a eucharist.
 I offer it to myself as a sacrament.
 I’ve lived off myself.
-My work is an honest, grace-filled mirror.
-How can you not fall in love with someone baring their heart and Soul?